workingDog/MapPoly/README.md

 ### Edit

+To edit a polygon, click the `Edit off` button, it turns red and becomes `Edit on`.
-To edit a polygon, click the desired polygon handle on the map, it turns green.
+Then click the desired polygon handle on the map, it turns green.
 Then drag the handle to the desired position.

-To exit editing, click on the same polygon handle again or the `Edit` button.
+To exit editing, click on the `Edit on` button.

 ### Delete